New Yorker cartoonist Ed Koren discusses visual satire

 Part of First Wednesdays at Essex Junction’s Brownell Library

-UVM professor Emily Bernard will look at the transformation of beloved poet and activist Maya Angelou in a talk at Brownell Library in Essex Junction on Feb.
-4 at 7 p.m.
-Her talk, “Delicious to the Ear: The Inspiring Voice of Maya Angelou,” is part of the Vermont Humanities Council’s First Wednesdays lecture series and is free and open to the public.
+New Yorker cartoonist Ed Koren will share some of the history of visual satire in a talk at Brownell Library in Essex Junction on March 4 at 7 p.m.
+His talk, “Making Sport for Our Neighbors,” is part of the Vermont Humanities Council’s First Wednesdays lecture series and is free and open to the public.

 Koren will offer a tour of the roots of visual satire leading to the New Yorker cartoon, with an excursion into the archive of his own work.